Empowered Minds: Coaching for Brain Health, Memory, and Cognitive Vitality

 Caregiver Coaching

-Coaching can provide meaningful support by offering tools to reduce stress, build resilience, and foster a greater sense of empowerment throughout the caregiving journey.
-I bring years of evidence-based training and experience supporting caregivers in both individual and group settings- helping them navigate these complex demands with more clarity, confidence, and compassion for themselves.
+Coaching can provide meaningful support by offering tools to reduce stress, build resilience, and foster a greater sense of clarity and empowerment throughout the caregiving experience.
+I bring years of evidence-based training and experience supporting care partners and caregivers in both individual and group settings, helping them navigate these complex demands with more confidence, intention, and compassion for themselves.